 What types of education/training do your therapists have?

-Physical therapists have years of university level training in anatomy, physiology, kinesiology (study of joint movement), neurology, and many of the other medical sciences.
-Our physical therapists have graduated from accredited physical therapy programs and are state licensed.
-Depending on the university, the physical therapy program is either a masters or doctorate level degree.
+Physical and occupational therapists have years of university level training in anatomy, physiology, kinesiology (study of joint movement), neurology, and many of the other medical sciences.
+Our therapists have graduated from accredited physical and occupational therapy programs and are state licensed.
+Depending on the university, the physical therapy program is either a masters or doctorate level degree; the occupational therapist program is a master level degree.
 Rest assured, your therapist is well trained to evaluate and treat your condition.